mcellteam/mcell/libmcell/documentation/generated/simulation_setup.rst

   | species and rules created and used during simulation.

 * | **rxn_and_species_report**: bool = True
+  | When set to True (default) simulation generates files rxn_report_SEED.txt, and
-  | Simulation generates files rxn_report_SEED.txt species_report_SEED.txt that contain
+  | species_report_SEED.txt that contain details on reaction classes and species
-  | details on reaction classes and species that were created based on reaction rules.
+  | that were created based on reaction rules.

 * | **simulation_stats_every_n_iterations**: int = 0
   | When set to a value other than 0, internal simulation stats will be printed.